kyle-baker/Cafe-Cubano/README.md

 # Café Cubano
-A simple application that allows users to search for buisnesses that serve Cuban Coffee.
+A simple application that allows users to search for businesses that serve Cuban Coffee.
 To start a search, the user must enter a valid U.S zip code.
 Once a zip code is entered the application will display a list of results in the area.
 The locations are retrieved via Foursquare's API and displayed in Google Maps.

 Try it [here](https://kyle-baker.github.io/Cafe-Cubano/).